Site logo

 The founding sire, Caspian, was a warhorse known for incredible speed and stamina.
 So, the Turks and Mongols loved and cherished the breed.

-Their diets comprised barley, mutton/chicken fat, alfalfa, and raisins, allowing the horses to grow quickly.
+Their diet consisted of barley, mutton/chicken fat, alfalfa, and raisins, allowing the horses to grow quickly.
 Often, they were ready to race within six months.

-Originally, locals confused Turkomans with Arabians.
+Originally, locals confused the Turkomans with the Arabs.
 Indeed, many people thought they were inferior versions of the Arabian.

 However, studies later proved that the Turkoman was a distinct breed and the first sires of the Thoroughbred.